What is Skimming Fraud?

 - Direct theft: A fraudster hides cash from the employer, business partner, or shareholders.

 - Tax evasion: Skimming is a popular scheme for tax evasion.
 The owner of a business can pocket cash without recording it in the accounting system.
 In this case, cash is transferred from the customer directly to the owner of the business.
-Thus, the owner can avoid paying either business or personal income taxes.
+Thus, the owner can avoid paying either business or personal income taxes on that amount.

-- Bribery and other crimes: Sometimes, skimming involves other crimes such as bribery or protection racket.
-The owner of a business may use skimming to set aside funds for a bribe or as payment to racketeers.
+- Bribery and other crimes: Sometimes, skimming involves other crimes, such as bribery or a protection racket.
+The owner of a business may use skimming to set aside funds for a bribe or for protection payments to racketeers.

 Example of Accounting Skimming Fraud

 Sam is the owner of a hot dog stand.
 Recently, he hired a new employee.
-After two weeks, Sam discovered that the hot dog stand’s profit (significantly) decreased by 40%.
-He started to suspect potential fraud from his new employee, and he decided to install a hidden camera in the stand to watch the production process.
+After two weeks, Sam discovered that the hot dog stand’s revenues decreased by 40%.
+He started to suspect potential fraud by his new employee and he decided to install a hidden camera in the stand to watch the production process.

 Types of Skimming Fraud (Personal)

 Skimming for individuals can take different forms: